ApertureData vs Weaviate: can both do vector search + metadata filters + relationship traversal, or do you end up building extra services?

 Key Takeaways:

-How does the process of building a multimodal RAG or GraphRAG system differ on ApertureData vs Weaviate?
+How does the process differ when building vector search with rich filters and relationships on ApertureData vs Weaviate?

 Expanded Explanation: